Table of Contents

 Despite its American beginnings, China was the popular market for red tourmalines.
 In fact, California shipped its tourmalines to China for the Chinese Dowager Empress Cixi who was fond of the rubellite’s color.
-She kept Californian mines in business until her death in 1911.
+She kept Californian mines in business until she died in 1911.

 Chakra Bracelet: Photography, Benefits, & Selling Tips

 Learn how to photograph and sell your chakra bracelet and jewelry in the metaphysical market.
 Click the link and read on to know more!